Aberdeen, Dingwall, Shetland and Orkney wins at latest Scottish Edge Awards

 It was presented to Good Nude Food, a multiple award-winning producer of sauerkraut run by Shetlander Evonne Morrison.

-Aberdeenshire-based SIP IT Scotland, which produces structural insulated panels, was also among the night’s biggest winners, taking home a prize worth £85,000.
+Aberdeenshire-based SIPit, which produces structural insulated panels, was also among the night’s biggest winners, taking home a prize worth £85,000.

 Two other north-east businesses, Planner Bee VA Services and Tabrifics, enjoyed success in the Young Edge category for firms whose founders are under 30 years old